Ask Copperhead Dental Care if our services are right for youMake an Appointment

 - During the time period between the two appointments, a dental laboratory will fabricate the crown.
 Two weeks or so are usually allotted for this process.

-Your dentist at Copperhead Dental Care will evaluate whether a traditional crown is a good option for you.
+Your provider at Copperhead Dental Care will evaluate whether a traditional crown is a good option for you.
 Call us at 720-767-1331.